AnyChart/docs.anychart.com/Stock_Charts/Event_Markers/Overview.md

 ## Sample

-Here is a basic sample of a chart with Event Markers:
+Here is a basic sample of a chart with event markers:

 {sample}STOCK\_Event\_Markers\_Overview{sample}